blackauraa/blackauraa/README.md

 - 👋 Hi, I’m @blackauraa
 - 👀 I’m interested in ... programming different projects.
 - 🌱 I’m currently learning ...
-Python, after I finish a few Python projects I plan on learning Java.
+HTML/CSS/JavaScript
 - 💞️ I’m looking to collaborate on ... any Python projects that are interesting.
 - 📫 How to reach me ...
 Discord: ant_melon #9064